Cumin & Blood Orange Roasted Chicken Thighs

 Add the thinly sliced blood oranges and garlic to the skillet with the rendered chicken fat and cook for about 5-7 minutes, until the citrus slices are starting to caramelize.
 Take the citrus slices out with tongs and set aside on a plate.

 Pour the marinade into the skillet and bring to a boil for a few minutes, it will reduce a bit.
 Turn the heat off, nestle the seared chicken thighs back into the skillet, place the blood orange slices on top and transfer skillet to the oven uncovered, until the thighs are fully cooked through and tender at the bone; about 15 minutes.
 Brush the chicken thighs with the marinade from the pan a few times while they’re in the oven to glaze them.
-If using a meat thermometer, the chicken is done when it reached 165 F degrees.
+If using a meat thermometer, the chicken is done when it reaches 165 F degrees.

-Serve warm, garnished with cilantro leaves, flakey salt and freshly cracked black pepper.
+Serve warm, garnished with cilantro leaves, flakey salt, and freshly cracked black pepper.